TNTurnerLab/ACES/README.md

 *   <a name= "RM"><h5> Rule muscle:</h5></a>
     *   MUSCLE is a multiple sequence alignment tool that takes in the user generated parsed file, and runs this command.
 *  <a name= "RM2"><h5> Rule muscle2:</h5></a>
-    * MUSCLE will take the multi sequence alignment file generated from rule muscle and convert the file into a Phylips file format.
-Phylips files are plain text files consisting of 10 charater header of the sequence name and the sequence alignment.
+    * MUSCLE will take the multi sequence alignment file generated from rule muscle and convert the file into a PHYLIP file format.
+PHYLIP files are plain text files consisting of 10 charater header of the sequence name and the sequence alignment.
 *   <a name= "RR"><h5> Rule RAXML:</h5></a>
     * Randomized Axelerated Maximum Likelihood, or RAXML, is a program for creating a phylogenetic analysis of large datasets restricted by maximum likelihood.
 This specific program will generate tress of best fit which may be used in an external phylogenic tree viewer.
 The pipeline should export 4 different files, one of which would be labled ‘*_RAxML_bestTree.RAXML_output.phy’.
 This file is recommend to use for analysis.
 RAXML requires a large number of sequences in order to run.
 If rule does not execute, it may be caused by a small amount of sequences in its input file.
 Try rerunning at lower treshold value or use an external phylogenic tree builder.
 *   <a name= "RMG"><h5> Rule MSA2GFA:</h5></a>